Skip to content

 Mindfulness-Informed Psychotherapy

-Mindfulness has a robust foothold within the field of research where it has repeatedly shown benefits in managing stress, improving psoriasis, decreasing symptoms of cancer, decreasing anxiety, lessening depression, and countless more physical and emotional conditions.
+Mindfulness has a robust foothold within the field of psychology, where research has repeatedly shown benefits in managing stress, decreasing anxiety, lessening depression and relapse of depressive episodes, decreasing chronic pain, lowering blood pressure, increasing well-being and many more physical and emotional conditions.

 Cheston, S. E. (2000).
 A new paradigm for teaching counseling theory and practice.
 Counselor Education and Supervision, 39(4), 254-269.